 Types of UPC Probate Procedures

 The Uniform Probate Code, or UPC, provides three different types of probate procedures in those states that have adopted this law.
 In addition, even in some states that have enacted the UPC in its entirety, these jurisdictions have enacted laws that permit some variation when it comes to the probate process.
-The formal probate process is what has been discussed in detail, and is utilized in the UPC and non-UPC states.
+The formal probate process is what has been discussed in detail and is utilized in the UPC and non-UPC states.

-In UPC states, and some other jurisdictions, informal probate is permitted.
+In UPC states and some other jurisdictions, informal probate is permitted.
 Informal probate is available if the estate is not particularly large and the heirs get along.

 If the court approves, letters will issue to the designated personal representative.
 This is the same type or order utilized in the formal probate process discussed in detail previously.

-When all of this is accomplished, the personal administrator returns to court one more time and files a final accounting with the court.
+When all of this is accomplished, the personnel administrator returns to court one more time and files a final accounting with the court.
 A closing statement is also filed at this time.
 If the paperwork appears in order, the personal representative is discharged from further obligation to the estate.

 There is also an unsupervised formal probate procedure.
 In this type of case, the court is a bit more involved than in a case using the informal procedure.
 Unsupervised formal probate is something of a hybrid between informal probate and formal probate.